tom-howard/ros2/docs/com2009/assignment1/part5.md

 1. Run your node with `ros2 run`...

     As you have hopefully just observed, the node that we've created here makes a call to the action server, waits for the action to take place and then stops.
-The only way that you'd know what was happening however, is if you keep an eye on **TERMINAL 2**, to see the action *server* respond to the goal that it was sent...
+The only way that you'd know what was happening however, is if you were to keep an eye on **TERMINAL 2**, to see the action *server* respond to the goal that was sent to it...
 The client itself provides no feedback during the action, nor the result at the end.
 Let's look to incorporate that now...

 ##### Part 2: Handling a Result